Jeff Nesset

 Jeff Nesset (born September 13, 1952) is an American businessman and former politician from Idaho.
 Nesset was a Republican member of Idaho House of Representatives and former mayor of Lewiston, Idaho.

 Early life

 On September 13, 1952, Nesset was born in Culbertson, Montana.

 Education

-Nesset earned a Bachelors degree in Business Management from Montana State University.
+Nesset earned a bachelor's degree in business management from Montana State University.

 Career

 In 1981, Nesset joined D.A.
 Davidson.
 Nesset is a certified financial advisor and Senior Vice President with D.A.
 Davidson in Lewiston, Idaho.

 In 1996, Nesset joined the city council of Lewiston, Idaho.
 In 1998, Nesset became the mayor of Lewiston, Idaho.

 On November 2, 2010, Nesset won the election and became a member of Idaho House of Representatives for District 7, seat A. Nesset defeated Liz Chavez with 54.6% of the votes.

 On May 15, 2012, Nesset ran for a redistricted District 6 open senate seat unsuccessfully during the Republican Primary.
 Nesset was defeated by Dan G. Johnson with 59.6% of the votes.